MikeMaroni9/P4-Reddit-Django/README.md

 <a href="https://ibb.co/bmWZc4Q"><img src="https://i.ibb.co/bmWZc4Q/dep11.png" alt="dep11" border="0" /></a>
 <p>Deploying a project on Heroku</p>
 <a href="https://ibb.co/Kj8gPW1"><img src="https://i.ibb.co/Kj8gPW1/dep10.png" alt="dep10" border="0" /></a>
-<p>I have committed all the files and pushed them on to the repository. </p>
-<p>Created requirement file for the dependencies used for the project to run:</p>
 <hr>
 <h2> The Persistent Problems </h2>
 <p>Wanted to include more login functionality, forgot password etc. Couldn't get mail server to work.
 SendGrid didn't let me access the account.
 Might be because of the VPN use.</p>